 Aly M. Cleary

 This Blueberries and Cream Quick Bread has the familiar flavors of summer in each slice.
-Fresh ripe blueberries accented with flavors of lemon and vanilla and drizzled with a sweet creamy glaze.
+Fresh ripe blueberries accented with flavors of lemon and vanilla and drizzled with a sweet creamy vanilla glaze.

 30 minPrep Time